tdresser/time-to-first-meaningful-paint/README.md

 Web developers require more information on page load performance in the wild.

-`PerformanceNavigationTiming`'s `firstMeaningfulPaint` attribute will return a `DOMHighResTimeStamp` with a time value approximating the time when a page's primary content has been displayed on the screen.
+`PerformanceNavigationTiming`'s `firstMeaningfulPaint` attribute will return a `DOMHighResTimeStamp` with a time value approximating the time when a page's primary content has been displayed on the screen. `firstMeaningfulPaint` will be undefined until page load is complete.
+(TODO - when is page load complete?)

 Which content is primary is subjective, and knowing when content has appeared on the screen precisely is impossible on user's devices.
 Approximations of `firstMeaningfulPaint` may differ between browser implementations.